Built-in Functions

 FunctionDescription

-json_encode($val)Convert to JSON string
+JSON::encode($val)Convert to JSON string

-json_decode($str)Parse JSON string
+JSON::decode($str)Parse JSON string

 Package Syntax